andres-fr/skerch/README.md

 # Developers

-Contributions are most welcome under this repo's [LICENSE](LICENSE).
+Contributions are welcome under this repo's [LICENSE](LICENSE).

 Feel free to open an [issue](https://github.com/andres-fr/skerch/issues) with bug reports, feature requests, etc.

-The documentation contains a [For Developers](https://skerch.readthedocs.io/en/latest/for_developers.html) section with useful guidelines to interact with this repo.
+The documentation also contains a [For Developers](https://skerch.readthedocs.io/en/latest/for_developers.html) section with useful guidelines to interact with this repo and propose pull requests.

 # Researchers